 - Neil Gaiman’s The Ocean at the End of the Lane and his short story Click Clack the Rattle Bag, particularly when he reads it aloud

 - Charles Dickens for his peculiar characters and themes of redemption.
-I particularly like A Tale of two Cities for the heart-ripping sacrifice of Sydney Carton, and A Christmas Carol, especially the Muppet version 🙂
+My favorites are A Tale of two Cities for the heart-ripping sacrifice of Sydney Carton, and A Christmas Carol, especially the Muppet version 🙂

 - Madeleine L’Engle’s A Wrinkle in Time for how it opened my imagination

 What I like to watch…